axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p>don’t take it personally,</p>
  <p>don’t over react,</p>
  <p>don’t engage (only the bare minimum is enough).</p>

-<h1>A Real Curnocopia for Health</h1>
- <p>Because the all-sacred-margin was not as high priority as it had been, compounds that would be used internally or just sit around were now out there in the world.
-A lot of them were disclosed even as Open Source.
-And at least two of them went into the development of drugs that would have never seen the light of day under the <span class="_paradigm">FIAT</span> regime.</p>
- <p>Not having to maintain a veil secrecy, took a huge weight off our shoulders.
-There was no way to prove it, but transparency made everybody more productive.
-And happier.</p>

 <h1>Myths</h1>
  <p>SteveJobs almost prevented the #iPhone from being created.
 And contrary to popular myth, the iPhone was NOT Steve Job's brainchild.</p>